Savina Petkova talks to Kantemir Balagov about his film Beanpole, the irrelevance of age, and advice from Alexander Sokurov.

 At the ripe age of 27, Kantemir Balagov is already a sensation at the European festival circuit.
-For his debut feature Closeness / Tesnota (2017), the director tackled the predicaments of his home town, Nalchik (Kabardino-Balkar Republic in North Causasia), and took home the Un Certain Regard FIPRESCI prize as a result.
+For his debut feature Closeness (Russian: Tesnota, 2017), the director tackled the predicaments of his hometown, Nalchik (Kabardino-Balkar Republic in North Causasia), and took home the Un Certain Regard FIPRESCI prize as a result.
 A film attentive to its characters without judgement or verdict, Closeness explores the strands and tides of familial and societal relationships, as well as the struggles of growing up on the border with Chechnya replete with political and ethnic tension.
-Schooled by Russian master Alexander Sokurov (Russian Ark / Russkiy kovcheg), Balagov has inherited his precision and the strive to truthfulness in creating a story that never comes short of empathy and attentiveness for its characters.
+Schooled by Russian master Alexander Sokurov, Balagov has inherited the same precision and strive towards truthfulness in creating a story that never falls short of empathy and attentiveness for its characters.

-His second feature, Beanpole / Dylda, is according to our own review "a raw portrait of conflicting emotions that roots deeply into one’s psyche," making use of a string of tragic events that spiral down into an abyss of post-war Leningrad society.
+His second feature, Beanpole (Russian: Dylda, 2019), is according to our own review, “a raw portrait of conflicting emotions that roots deeply into one’s psyche”, making use of a string of tragic events that spiral down into an abyss of post-war Leningrad society.
 Bringing together the unusually tall Iya (Viktoria Miroshnichenko) with Masha (Vasilisa Perelygina), who fought together in World War II, the film follows their intense but affectionate relationship, pivoting around the central role of childbirth and motherhood.

 The film begins with Iya as a dedicated caretaker of a boy named Pashka (Timofey Glazkov), who becomes nothing short of the favourite of the whole hospital ward, where Iya attends to wounded soldiers.
 As the narrative progresses, the PTSD condition forces Iya to make tough choices, and Masha becomes obsessed with bearing a child.
 Beanpole is a film of visual delight, it is also one of bitter agonies.
 Uncompromising in his representation of moral difficulties, Balagov proves to be a bold voice with a distinctive style.
-After winning the Un Certain Regard Best Director Award at Cannes, Beanpole came to the 63rd BFI London Film Festival, where we had a chat with the director about his approach to filmmaking, life and death, and film as a guide to life.
+After winning the Un Certain Regard Best Director Award at Festival de Cannes, Beanpole came to the 63rd BFI London Film Festival, where we had a chat with the director about his approach to filmmaking, life and death, and literature.

 To latch on that, I think it’s important to ask about the film’s colour palette of green, red, and ochre.
 Did you also envision them while writing the script?